Treatments for Obstructive Sleep Apnea and/or Snoring

 The advantages of these procedures include long-term improvement of the airway that does not require use or maintenance of a device.
 The disadvantages include a painful recovery, lack of guaranteed cure of sleep apnea, and possible surgical complications.
 Sometimes throat surgery may be combined with other types of treatment for additive effect.
 If throat surgery did not cure sleep apnea, it might make CPAP more tolerable than it had been if the surgical result allows CPAP to be effective at a lower pressure setting than before.

-Once a diagnosis of obstructive sleep apnea is made in adults, CPAP (or one of its variants, like BiPAP) is typically recommended as initial therapy.
-If CPAP is tolerated and used for most of the night, every night, then it may be a long-term cure for obstructive sleep apnea.
-For motivated and able individuals, CPAP is sometimes used temporarily while a healthy diet and active lifestyle are undertaken.
-In this case, a repeat sleep study after significant weight loss may prove that CPAP is no longer necessary.
-If CPAP is not well tolerated, however, it may not be used much, and this may be the dangerous situation of untreated obstructive sleep apnea.
-Many adjustments may be made to try to make CPAP tolerable, such as changing a CPAP mask, the pressure settings, the temperature or humidity of the CPAP air, or having the CPAP machine ramp up to full pressure slowly as one falls asleep.
-If CPAP ultimately proves not to be tolerated, however, it is better to undertake another type of treatment for obstructive sleep apnea than to go untreated.
+Once a diagnosis of obstructive sleep apnea is made in adults, continuous positive airway pressure (CPAP) or one of its variants, like BiPAP is typically recommended as initial therapy.
+CPAP is when a constant air pressure is applied to the airway via a mask during breathing.
+BiPAP is similar, but the machine provides a different level of air pressure during inhalation compared to exhalation.
+If PAP is tolerated and used for most of the night, every night, then it may be a long-term cure for obstructive sleep apnea.
+For motivated and able individuals, PAP is sometimes used temporarily while a healthy diet and active lifestyle are undertaken.
+In this case, a repeat sleep study after significant weight loss may prove that PAP is no longer necessary.
+If PAP is not well tolerated, however, it may not be used much, and this may be the dangerous situation of untreated obstructive sleep apnea.
+Many adjustments may be made to try to make PAP tolerable, such as changing a PAP mask, the pressure settings, the temperature or humidity of the PAP air, or having the PAP machine ramp up to full pressure slowly as one falls asleep.
+If PAP ultimately proves not to be tolerated, however, it is better to undertake another type of treatment for obstructive sleep apnea than to go untreated.

 inspire implant (hypoglossal nerve stimulator)